Deutsch: Zuweisung / Español: Asignación / Português: Atribuição / Français: Affectation / Italiano: Assegnazione

 Summary

 Assignment in quality management is the process of allocating tasks, responsibilities, and resources to ensure effective implementation and maintenance of quality standards and objectives.
-Clear and strategic assignment is essential for organizing quality efforts, enhancing teamwork, and achieving continuous improvement and compliance within an organization's QMS.
+Clear and strategic assignment is essential for organizing quality efforts, enhancing Teamwork, and achieving continuous improvement and compliance within an organization's QMS.

 --